-- Saving costs: The work you put in today will save you in the long run.
+- Cost-savings: The work you put in today will save you in the long run.
 Cybersecurity incidents are always expensive to clean up, and the lasting effects usually never go away.

-- More awareness: An assessment is also an opportunity to gain knowledge about how your organization handles its defenses and where you can improve in the future.
+- Increased awareness: An assessment is also an opportunity to gain knowledge about how your organization handles its defenses and where you can improve in the future.

 - What is the purpose and scope of the assessment?

 - What stakeholders will I need to contact for the task?

 - Where do you keep your sensitive data, and what can be done to protect it?

 Since you’re bound not to cover absolutely everything yet, prioritization ensures that you at least cover what matters most.
 What assets do you have that pose the largest threat to cybersecurity: Assets can include anything from sensitive data to software solutions to other parts of the IT architecture.

 Discover what vulnerabilities would, if exploited, cause significant harm to your business.
 You might lose data to system failures, natural disasters, and human error, but let’s focus on the cyberthreats: